 Candidates who fit all the required experience can easily interview poorly, and a candidate who is lacking can easily interview well and come across as someone who is trainable, fits with the culture, and has a lot to offer.

 Trust me, when Recruiters/Hiring Managers/Interviewers want a candidate, they will find a way to word it.

 Nailing your job interview doesn’t have to be tough.

 If you understand your value, come prepared with examples that represent it, and are able to convey this while building rapport with the interviewers, you’ll do fine.

 You may not receive a job offer from every single interview, as there are factors way outside of your control that can limit this.

-But you’ll leave each interview as a top applicant and feel the sense of accomplishment of winning your interview.
+But you’ll leave each interview as one of the top applicants and feel the sense of accomplishment of winning your interview.

 Remember, interviewing is a skill that needs practice.